𝕆𝕡𝕖𝕟ℝ𝕚𝕠𝕥

 Works with all supported network interfaces in OpenRiot.
 Some networks with MAC authentication (captive portals, corporate 802.1X) may require disabling randomization.

-Each module is a custom script that outputs icon + info for display.
-Modules update automatically and respond to clicks.
+Each module is a custom script that outputs an icon + status info.
+Modules update automatically and respond to clicks (and some to scroll).
+This section provides the complete reference for states, icons, and behaviors.

 |---|---|---|---|---|